Cinnamon Clay Recipe

 of the shape for a hanger.
 Let the shapes dry on wax paper or a wire rack

-for a couple of days, flip a few times to promote even drying and avoid
+for a couple of days; flip them a few times to promote even drying and avoid

-When dry, paint with puffy/dimensional paint, if you like, or leave
+When they're dry, paint the ornaments with puffy/dimensional paint, if you like, or leave

 Pinch off as much dough as you need to make your shape, and leave the rest in the